Renmin University of China: Schools and departments

+In 2015, the China Academy of Financial Inclusion was established at Renmin University.
+The Academy is a government think-tank tasked with developing financial inclusion mechanisms for China.

+On 25 October 2017, Renmin University established a Xi Jinping Thought research center, the first of its kind.

 Rural Reconstruction Center of Renmin University

 Rural Reconstruction Center of Renmin University was established in 2005 and is based in Beijing.
 Its main mission is to explore the theory and practice of rural reconstruction.
 It partakes in fair trade advocacy and coordinating urban and rural green energy initiatives as well as the promotion of fair education.